Make it at Home – London Fog

 You actually only need three ingredients to make London Fog: milk, earl grey tea & vanilla syrup flavouring from a grocer.
 That’s it!

-I was recently sent the Breville Hot Choc & Froth for review and I got giddy all over again at the possibilities for drinks which I could make at home.
+I recently got a frother and immediately became giddy all over again at the possibilities for drinks which I could make at home.

 Not only could I make this London Fog recipe, but others like Hot Chocolate, Cappuccino’s and other Lattes.
 I suggest you try my Pumpkin Spice Latte recipe!